What are the three scrum roles?

 - To ensure transparency during the sprint they meet daily at the daily scrum ( sometimes called a standup).
 The daily scrum provides transparency to the work and provides a dedicated place for team members to seek help, talk about success and highlight issues and blockers.
 The scrum master might facilitate the daily scrum, but ultimately it is the responsibility of the development team to run this meeting.
 It is their meeting to help them, as a group, to inspect and adapt the work they are doing and work in a more effective way.

 The product owner: Setting clear direction

-Agile teams are, by design, flexible and responsive, and it is the responsibility of the product owner to ensure that they are delivering the most value.
+Scrum product owners understand the customer and business requirements, then create and manage the product backlog based on those requirements.
+Since agile teams are, by design, flexible and responsive, it is the responsibility of the product owner to ensure that they are delivering the most value.
 The business is represented by the product owner who tells the development what is important to deliver.
 Trust between these two roles is crucial.

-Agile teams are designed to inspect and adapt, that means a change in priority may lead to a massive change to the team structure, work products, as well as the end result.
-It is therefore crucial, for scrum teams to be successful, that only one person sets priority.
+Agile teams are designed to inspect and adapt.
+That means a change in priority may lead to a massive change to the team structure, work products, as well as the end result.
+It is, therefore, crucial for scrum teams to be successful and that only one person sets the priority.
 That person is the product owner.

 The Scrum Guide defines the product owners responsibilities as:

 - Managing the scrum backlog - This does not mean that they are the only one putting in new product backlog Items into the backlog.
 But ultimately they are responsible for the backlog that the development team pulls to deliver from.
 That means the product owner should know about everything that is in the backlog and other people that add items to the product backlog should ensure that they communicate with the product owner.
 We even offer a free scrum template that makes it easy to get your backlog up and running.